nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/upgrade.md

 !!! note
     If you have multiple workers defined, you will need to restart each worker process.
 For example `systemctl restart nautobot nautobot-worker@1 nautobot-worker@2` etc.

-## Upgrading to version v0.5

-Version `v0.5` adds Software Image model and removes software image related fields from the Software model.

-Existing Software objects will have the software image related data automatically migrated to the dedicated Software Image objects.